craftingcity/The-Known-World/Prenotes May 19 25.md

 ### What happened?

-XENFER 4 Horses on BLU
+"The Black Ghost"; murderer/cop killer (5ksp for capture)
+	- Leliana asks about reward for recruiting to Company

+We want more jobs from the Company, says Leliana.

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 7/19 106AF, as they wait for their payment to get transfered and for more jobs to come their ways.